drips-network/docs/docs/using-drips/accessing-benefits.md

 - Go to any public channel on the Discord server for the community and enter `!join`.

-- Complete the interactions with the Collab.land bot to verify that you hold a member token for thee Community.
+- Complete the interactions with the Collab.land bot to verify that you hold a member token for the Community.

 ## Benefit: Voting on Snapshot